Iran's enrichment decision could trigger end of nuclear deal: Germany

 “(The situation) has not got easier, and this could be the first step to the end of this agreement, which would be a big loss so we will weigh this up very, very responsibly now.”

+Asked about Iran’s decision to pull back further from its commitments under the agreement, Maas said: “That is a decision that makes the already difficult situation even more difficult.
+Nobody wants Iran to acquire nuclear weapons.”

+“What Iran has announced is no longer in accordance with the agreement, so we will sit down today with France and Britain to decide on that - how we respond to that this week,” he added.
+“We can’t put up with that without reacting.”

-Writing by Paul Carrel; editing by Thomas Seythal
+Writing by Paul Carrel; Editing by Thomas Seythal